 However, if you own a rental property, you are entitled to deduct your home repair and improvement costs since they are a business expense.
 You must keep up the property if you want to keep renting it out and earning cash flow.

 What Type of Home Improvements Are Tax Deductible?

 As a landlord, you can write off certain home improvements in addition to the depreciation expense you can claim for the life of the home (27.5 years).

 If you make any capital improvements to the home, such as a new roof, new appliances, or new kitchen counters, you can write off the expenses as a business expense but you’ll have to spread the deduction out over several years.
 You can only write off expenses that make improvements meant to last longer than a year, such as a roof or new appliances.

-When you sell your rental property, though, you’ll pay taxes on the capital gains.
-It’s important to talk to your tax advisor before selling so you can offset your liabilities as much as possible.
+When you sell your rental property, though, you’ll pay capital gains tax.
+It’s important to talk to your tax advisor before selling so you can offset your capital gains tax as much as possible.